svhl/bluish/README.md

 # Bluish

-Dark themes with blue accents for Plasma 5.
+Dark themes with blue accents for KDE Plasma 6.
 This repo contains Plasma style and color scheme to theme the GUI.
+Goes well with **Papirus Dark** icons.

 For a complementary color scheme to theme the CLI, check out the [Pinkish](https://github.com/svhl/pinkish) repo.

 ## How to use